Refractories for Basic Oxygen Furnace

 Different factors are responsible for the wear of BOF lining in different zones of the BOF.
-Therefore zonal lining of BOF is practiced where different type of magnesia carbon bricks or other bricks are installed in different zones of the BOF to ensure wear balance and through it extension of the lining life of the BOF is achieved.
-A cross section of BOF cut vertically at the tap hole showing the concept of zonal lining is at Fig 1.
+Therefore zonal lining of BOF is practiced where different type of magnesia carbon bricks or other bricks are installed in different zones of the BOF to ensure wear balance and through it extension of the lining life of the BOF is achieved. .Typical zonal lining of the BOF is shown in Fig 1.

-Fig 1 Cross section of a BOF showing concept of zonal lining
+Fig 1 Typical zonal lining of a BOF

 To optimize the design of wear lining, it is essential to develop a balanced lining, that is, a lining in which different refractory qualities and thicknesses are assigned to various zones of the converter lining on the basis of a careful study of the wear patterns.
 In a balanced lining, the refractories are zoned such that a given segment of lining known to receive less wear is assigned a lower quality or less thickness of refractory, whereas refractories of greater wear resistance and generally of higher costs are reserved for those segments of the furnace that will be subjected to the most severe wear.
 The wear conditions and proposed refractories in different zones of BOF for the zonal lining are given in Tab 1 below.